COVID-19 LA County Response Fund

 California Community Foundation (CCF) launched the COVID-19 LA County Response Fund to address the immediate and emerging needs of our region’s most vulnerable residents—from hardship relief to long-term recovery.
 This fund will support community needs identified by our partners in health, housing, education and immigration, and will aid impacted individuals through our Pass it Along Fund.

 CCF is a community foundation and our community is Los Angeles County.
 By being responsive during times of uncertainty, we embrace our leadership role to respond to the evolving needs of our diverse residents.
 To make a secure, tax-deductible donation online, click the the button below.

 No Administration Fee – CCF has waived its administration fee to manage the COVID-19 LA County Response Fund.
 Credit card contributions remain subject to third party fees.

 We are deeply grateful to our funders including Aerojet Rocketdyne Foundation, Ambassador Nix-Hines Fund, Annenberg Foundation, AG Adriano Goldschmied, Inc., Aramont Charitable Fund, Attias Family Foundation, Gwendolyn Baba Family Fund, Ballmer Group, Jim and Diane Berliner Family Fund.
 Leah M. Bishop and Gary M. Yale Fund, Blue Shield of California Foundation, The California Endowment, California Wellness Foundation, Calley Foundation, Carl & Roberta Deutsch Foundation, Joseph Drown Foundation, Edison International, Jane and Robert Ettinger Foundation, Fairchild Boreham Family Foundation, Fineshriber Foundation, First Republic, General Motors, Global Giving, Greater Public Schools Now, Harman Family Foundation, Hearst Foundation, Hilton Foundation, The Ho Family Foundation, Neil Lane-Jacobson Family Foundation, The Lund Family Foundation Fund, The Elizabeth and Rhys Marsh Charitable Fund, Mia Becar Foundation, JP Morgan & Chase Company, MOZAIK Philanthropy, Murphy Family Fund, Charles and Peggy Norris Family Fund, Oaktree Capital, The Ralph M. Parsons Foundation, Reissa Foundation, Rite Aid Foundation, Rose Hills Foundation, Sermoonjoy Fund, Smidt Foundation, Stuart Foundation, Target, Tom and Janet Unterman Family Gift Fund, UniHealth Foundation, United Health Foundation, Venable Foundation, Weingart Foundation and Wells Fargo Foundation.

-The fund continues to distribute grants on a rolling basis addressing emerging needs in the community with a focus on education, health, homelessness, and individual hardship assistance through our nonprofit partners.
+The fund continues to distribute grants on a rolling basis addressing emerging needs in the community with a focus on education, health, housing and homelessness, and individual hardship assistance through our nonprofit partners.
 Examples include: